mrcnski/believeobey.live/_posts/2025-08-04-the-burden-of-yhwh-vs-false-religion.md

 ---

 {% include verse.html
-text="Come to me, all you who labor and are heavily burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart; and you will find rest for your souls. **For my yoke is easy, and my burden is light.**" verse="Matthew 11:28-30"
-%}

-{% include verse.html
 text="For this is the love of God, that we keep His commandments; and **His commandments are not burdensome.**" verse="1 John 5:3" version="NASB"